abcucberkeley/PetaKit5D/README.md

 ## Usage

 The tools have been tested with MATLAB R2022b-R2023a for Linux (Ubuntu), Windows, and MacOS.
 Here are the steps to use the software:
-1. Retrieve the source code by either cloning the GitHub repository or downloading the ZIP file.
+1. Get the source code by either cloning the GitHub repository or downloading the ZIP file.
 If downloading the zip file, unzip the file to a directory.
 2. Launch MATLAB, and navigate to the software's root directory and add the software to path with `setup.m` in the command window.
 ```
     setup
 ```
 3. Create a script or function to setup the workflows for your image processing tasks by calling related functions.
-You may follow the examples in the [demos](https://github.com/abcucberkeley/LLSM5DTools/tree/dev/demos).
+You may follow the examples in the [demos](https://github.com/abcucberkeley/LLSM5DTools/tree/master/demos).
 The documentation of the parameters can refer to the [GUI wiki page](https://github.com/abcucberkeley/LLSM_Processing_GUI/wiki) or the parameter list in the related functions.

 ## Demos